Azure/azure-iot-sdk-csharp/iothub/device/devdoc/architecture.md

 1. `CompleteFileUploadAsync`
 1. `InvokeMethodAsync`

-__Important:__ HTTP transport communicates over port 443 so you will need to ensure this port is open for traffic.<br>
+__Important:__ HTTP transport communicates over port 443 so you will need to ensure this port is open for traffic.

 ### Cancellation